 In a bowl, whisk together 3/4 of a cup of ketchup and 3/4 of a cup of balsamic vinegar and place the mixture on top of the meatloaf.

-Below, we topped some bread rolls with butter and herbs and bake them until hot.
+Below, we topped some bread rolls with butter and herbs and baked them until hot.

 Heat some green beans to go on the side and you have a great meal.

-This was a great meal and we had plenty of left overs for me to take into work.
+This was a great meal and we had plenty of leftovers for Gordon to take into work.